 “How likely are you to recommend this product or service to a friend or colleague?”

-Ultimately led to the birth of the Net Promoter Score.
+Ultimately led to the birth of the Net Promoter Score, one of the most important customer experience metrics.

 What is NPS?